-Don’t let pain in your hips and knees stop you from having an active lifestyle!
-If you have problems with your hips or knees, our experts can help.
-Hips are the largest joints in the body and your knees support your body’s weight and provide a full range of motion.
-Just like you, most people will have problems with their hips or knees during their lifetime.
+Don’t let pain in your hips stop you from having an active lifestyle!
+If you have problems with your hips, our experts can help.
+Hips are the largest joints in the body and provide a full range of motion.
+Just like you, most people will have problems with their hips during their lifetime.

-Injury, wear and tear, aging and genetics are all factors that can cause hip or knee pain.
+Injury, wear and tear, aging and genetics are all factors that can cause hip pain.
 Other problems may be a result of an injury.

 Mark, Anterior Hip Replacement Surgery Patient

 Mark is pain-free and is back to being active—riding his bike and working on his house.

 Learn About the Anterior Approach to Hip Replacement

 Hip conditions we treat

 Some causes of hip pain include arthritis (osteoarthritis, rheumatoid arthritis or post-traumatic arthritis that develops after an injury), osteoporosis, bone disease or an abnormality.